LADransfield/Engineering-Notebook/docs/mathematics.md

   \end{bmatrix}
 $$

-Because the rows of the first matrix are multiplied by the columns of the second, the first matric must have the same number of rows as the second's number of columns
+Because the rows of the first matrix are multiplied by the columns of the second, the first matrix must have the same number of rows as the second's number of columns

-The general formula for the matricplication of matrices is:
+The general formula for the multiplication of matrices is:

 $$
 C = A B